SLU-foodsystems/CIBUSmod/README.md

 CIBUSmod is a food systems model currently under development at the Department of Energy and Technology, [Swedish University of Agricultural Sciences (SLU)](https://www.slu.se/en/) within the [MISTRA Food Futures Programme](https://mistrafoodfutures.se/).

-Check out [this notebook](https://github.com/SLU-foodsystems/CIBUSmod/blob/main/notebooks/run_scn.ipynb) for an example run of the model and some outputs.
+To get started look at the [users guide](docs/MANUAL.md) for some guidance on how to run the model and work with scenarios and [this notebook](notebooks/run_scn.ipynb) for an example run of the model and some outputs.
 This reflects the model in it's current state and will be continuously updated as the work progresses.

 # Installing and running CIBUSmod (Windows)
 These installation instructions relies on working installations of [Python](https://www.python.org/downloads/windows/) and [Git](https://git-scm.com/download/win).